Demystifying the Authentic Samurai Sword

 So why bother with a traditional Katana at all...?
 Well, I am glad you asked..!

-And after seeing it, I’ll let you be the judge of whether or not they are worth the price tag...
+And after seeing it, I'’ll let you be the judge of whether or not they are worth the price tag...

-Without a doubt my favourite book on the traditional manufacturing processes of the authentic Samurai sword, and considered by many to be the ‘bible’ of Japanese sword enthusiasts, The Craft of the Japanese Sword is the best source for further information on the subject.
+Without a doubt my favorite book on the traditional manufacturing processes of the authentic Samurai sword, and considered by many to be the ‘bible’ of Japanese sword enthusiasts, The Craft of the Japanese Sword is the best source for further information on the subject.

 Simply an amazing read, it is an absolute MUST HAVE for anyone interested in Japanese swords, providing a solid and reliable foundation of knowledge to refer back to and build upon.